meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

 **Additional functional requirements:**
  - The server should check each bookmark to see if the torrent has been snatched and remove bookmarks of torrent groups that have been.
- - The server should splice the rankings accordingly if booksmarks are removed.
+ - The server should splice the rankings accordingly if bookmarks are removed.

 **Additional non-functional requirements:**
  - The displayed table should be updated to reflect the changes from the removal.